bsherin/tactic/docs/Tile-Commands.rst

-Tile Commands
+The Tile API
 =============

-This is the second part of the Tile API.
-These are the commands that are available to programmers of new tiles.
+Here I explain the Tile API.
+By that, I mean the special commands and constructs that are available within the context of a tile.
 Where they make sense, they can also be used in `Logs and Notebooks <Log-And-Notebook.html>`__.

 To save typing, many of the commmands have shorter equivalents.

 .. note::

-    All of these commands are methods of the tile base class, ``TileBase``.
+    All of the commands here are methods of the tile base class, ``TileBase``.
     And you will always be calling them, essentially, from within another method of `TileBase <Tile-Structure.html>`__.
 That means that when you invoke these functions you will almost always be writing ``self.function()``.
+In the case of properties, you'll write ``self.property``.

 .. py:class:: TileBase()